helping people, animals, and deathcare communities to embolden the threshold between this plane of existence and the mystery of death,

 -

 Not at all.
 We work with people at all stages of life.
-Whether you are facing a terminal diagnosis, caring for a dying loved one, dealing with death anxiety, in the throes of grief, or simply want to prepare for the dying process ahead of time.
+Whether you are facing a diagnosis, caring for a dying loved one, dealing with death anxiety, in the throes of grief, or simply want to prepare for the dying process ahead of time.
 Many clients are young and healthy but want to plan ahead and explore their rights and their unique relationship with mortality.

 -